e101sg/cpp/README.md

 # cpp
-This is to test, learn and share C++ programs.
+This repository for  test, learn and share  new simple C++ programs.